AkeebWuraola/sql-datawarehouse-project/docs/Project Notes.md

 - Logical Data Model: This specifies the columns in each entity and the relationships between the entities
 - Physical Data Model: All technical details are included including the datatypes and their relationships

+- Star Schema: has a central fact table and several dimension tables.
+- Snowflake Schema: has a fact in the middle and several dimensions attached, while the dimension tables have sub dimension tables

+**Fact**

+Facts are events, transactions. contains quantitative information that represents events

+**Dimension**

+Dimension tables contain descriptive information that gives context to your data. who? what? where?